-Commissioner Reboredo was honored in September 1998, for his leadership in forming the Board, next year marked the beginning of APA Heritage Month celebration, Professor Paul George presented this history of Asian-Americans in Miami-Dade County.
+In September 1998, Commissioner Reboredo was honored for his leadership in forming the Board.
+In May 1999, marked the beginning of APA Heritage Month celebration as Professor Paul George presented the history of Asian-Americans in Miami-Dade County.
 In May 2000, first Annual Award Reception was held, which were to become the signature event for the Board.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.